Sv443-Network/UserUtils/README.md

 <br>

+`enable(immediatelyCheckSelectors?: boolean): boolean`
+Enables the observation of the child elements for the first time or if it was disabled before.
+`immediatelyCheckSelectors` is set to true by default, which means all previously registered selectors will be checked.
+Set to false to only check them on the first detected mutation.
+Returns true if the observation was enabled, false if it was already enabled or the passed `baseElementSelector` couldn't be found.

+<br>

 `disable(): void`
 Disables the observation of the child elements.
 If selectors are currently being checked, the current selector will be finished before disabling.

-<br>

-`enable(): void`
-Enables the observation of the child elements if it was disabled before.

 <br>